ElhamKhan859/Wifi-Hack-Public/README.md

 - Verify that your WiFi adapter is functioning correctly.
 - Ensure you're within range of WiFi networks.
-- Try increasing the scan wait time in the `wifi.py` file (currently set to 12 seconds).

 ### Attack Not Starting